GDP in Colombia

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-In December, exports grew a massive 32.7% from the same month of the previous year, which followed the 12.6% expansion in November and represented the largest monthly gain since December 2011.
+In January, Colombian exports grew a massive 32.9% from the same month of the previous year, which followed the similarly impressive 32.7% expansion recorded in December and marked the largest monthly gain since November 2011.

-The board of the Central Bank (BanRep) decided to keep the lending rate unchanged at 7.50% in a 4-to-3 decision at its 27 January monetary policy meeting, which was the first to be headed by recently appointed Governor Juan José Echavarría.
+The board of the Central Bank (BanRep) decided to cut the policy rate by 25 basis points to 7.25% in a 4-to-2 decision at its 24 February monetary policy meeting, which was the second one to be headed by recently appointed Governor Juan José Echavarría.

 February 17, 2017